 Background

-Rachel lives in Colorado with her husband, Rusty, and their two dogs.
+Rachel lives in Colorado with her husband, son, and two dogs.
 She enjoys running, hiking, baking, and playing board games.